chuenlok/data-structure/README.md

 ### When to invoke CERTH services
 1) When user adds a new claim and enters the title
-  *  Input: title (or to be more precisely: a set of keywords --> we transform title to keywords after all), max_char_of_desc( maximum characters of description, -1 for returning whole description)
+  *  Input: title (or to be more precisely: a set of keywords --> we transform title to keywords after all), max_chars( maximum characters of description, 0 for returning whole description)
   *  Output: a list of "links" relevant to the input consisting of: id, URL, title, array of related to the URL images, description, name of wikirate source if it's an internal "link"

 2) When user adds a new claim and enters a new source (URL)
-  *  Input: any valid URL, max_char_of_desc( maximum characters of description, -1 for returning whole description)
+  *  Input: any valid URL, max_chars( maximum characters of description, 0 for returning whole description)
   *  Output: a list of "links" relevant to the input consisting of: id, URL, title, array of related to the URL images, description, name of wikirate source if it's an internal "link"

 3) When user adds a new claim and enters a set of topics and/or set of companies
-  * to be further discussed internally (CERTH) and propose a solution
+  * Input: topic, company and max_chars(optional)
+  * Output: a list of results with id, title, url, array of related to the URL images and description.

 ## Testing tools